 Writing Guide for Nurses

-Clear, cogent writing allows nurses to effectively communicate with patients, families, doctors, other healthcare specialists, and insurance companies.
-Consequently, nursing students should expect to take writing courses when they enroll in an undergraduate program.
-On top of traditional academic styles, such as personal narratives and expository essays, nursing students also learn how to write patient charts and care plans.
-As nurses advance in their careers, particularly if they are enrolled in a doctoral program, they must also learn how to write journal articles, literature reviews, research papers, and dissertations.
-These courses are especially important for professionals who want to obtain positions as healthcare directors, program consultants, and postsecondary instructors.
+It's important that nurses know how to effectively communicate with patients, families, doctors, other healthcare specialists, and insurance companies.
+As an aspiring nursing student, you should expect to take writing courses in your undergraduate program.
+In these courses, you will learn how to write patient charts and care plans, in addition to traditional academic styles, such as personal narratives and expository essays.
+As you advance in your career, particularly if enrolled in a doctoral program, you must also learn how to write journal articles, literature reviews, research papers, and dissertations.
+These courses are especially important if your goal is to obtain more advanced positions such as a healthcare director, program consultant, and postsecondary instructor.

-Practicing nurses must demonstrate precision, objectivity, and careful attention in their professional writing.
-They must provide accurate information regarding patient care, symptoms, and medications.
-Careful, evidence-based documentation can help healthcare professionals decide on new treatment plans and how to settle potential litigation.
-This nursing school writing guide provides information on the diverse writing styles aspiring nurses should master during their studies.
+Practicing nurses must show precision, objectivity, and careful attention in their professional writing.
+They must provide accurate information about patient care, symptoms, and medications.
+This can help healthcare professionals decide on new treatment plans and how to settle litigation.
+In this nursing school writing guide, we discuss the diverse writing styles you should master during your studies.

 Types of Writing Nurses Will Do in School

 Nursing schools want candidates who meet academic and professional requirements.
 They also want a candidate who demonstrates a sincere passion for patient care and individual connections.
 You should always craft a personal statement, even when the application doesn't explicitly require one.
 Personal statements allow you to describe your goals, characteristics, credentials, volunteer work, and meaningful life experiences.
 A well-crafted essay can help you stand out among other qualified applicants.
 And, as with any piece of writing, you must take the time to revise.